nerves-project/nerves/docs/CONTRIBUTING.md

-The Nerves project has set up an [OpenCollective site] that allows individuals and companies to make one-time or recurring financial contributions to cover the cost of maintaining the project (e.g. paying for hosted services like AWS and CircleCI).
+The Nerves project has set up an [OpenCollective site] that allows individuals and companies to make one-time or recurring financial contributions to cover the cost of maintaining the project.

 [OpenCollective site]: https://opencollective.com/nerves-project